hyzok-su/even-valence-remeshing/README.md

 # Even Valence Remeshing

-The c# implementation is based on my working paper of EVR:
+The c# implementation is based on my working paper of EVR.
+For more details about the used algorithms, see:

 https://hyzok-su.github.io/even-valence-remeshing/EVR.pdf